 While you are waiting for results, you may be worried or concerned.
 It may help to talk to a close friend or relative about how you feel.
 You might want to contact a cancer support group to talk to someone who has been through a similar experience.

-Tongue surgery (glossectomy).
-As we said at the top of the page, a partial glossectomy involves taking away less than 50% of your tongue.
-Total glossectomy does NOT mean complete removal of your tongue - it simply means taking more than 50%.
+Tongue surgery.
+As we said at the top of the page, partial tongue surgery involves taking away less than 50% of your tongue.
+Total tongue surgery does NOT mean complete removal of your tongue - it simply means taking more than 50%.
 For example, it could be 55%.

 If you are told that you need to have a glossectomy due to a tumor, it's perfectly normal to be shocked and frightened at first.
 But remember that this type of tongue surgery is only recommended if it is absolutely necessary to remove your cancer.
 It might be possible to use radiotherapy or chemotherapy, or a combination, but these are nowhere near as reliable as surgery to cure the cancer.